stefanvstein/stonehorse.candy/README.md

 The seq function is like recur but adds an aditional value along with the continuation.
 The lazy function creates a Iterator of the value passes along with the continuation.
 The iterator returned by lazy will continue to call incomming continuations and return values when present, until an eventual final value is present.
 There is also a stop function that stops the iterator without returning a final value.

 New lazy iterables can easily be constructed by composing the dozen of functions already existing.
-PErhaps like
+Perhaps like:
 ```java
 <T> Iterable<T> interleave(Supplier<? extends T> t, Iterable<? extends T> d){
   return with(first(d), flatMap(v-> asList(t.get(),v), Iterables.next(d)));